San Diego Archers

-For all of Rube Powell’s accomplishments, those who had the privilege of knowing him, remember him for what he gave back to the community by his love and support of archery.
+But for all of Rube Powell’s accomplishments, those who had the privilege of knowing him remember him best for what he gave back to the community—his love and support of archery.

-Over the years Balboa Park Archery Range has supported other local clubs when their range was not available.
-In 1993 the San Diego County Bow Hunters utilized the range for several months when their range was washed out by flooding.
+Over the years, Balboa Park Archery Range has supported other local clubs when their ranges were not available.
+For example, in 1993, the San Diego County Bow Hunters utilized the range for several months when their range was washed out by flooding.

 Archery in Southern California

-San Diego Archers hosts two tournaments, a work party to maintain and clean the ranges and a meeting each month.
-At Morley Field Archery Range, an annual State 900 Round is hosted drawing archers from all over California.
-An end of the year Championship Award is given for the highest scoring shooter in each category.
+Each month, San Diego Archers hosts two tournaments, a work party to maintain and clean the ranges, and a meeting.
+At Morley Field Archery Range, an annual State 900 Round is hosted, drawing archers from all over California.
+At the end of the year, a Championship Award is given to the highest scoring shooter in each category.

 The Rube Powell Archery Range is an extremely popular community resource used by over 400 archers a week enjoying the sport of archery.
 A host of San Diego Archers members and individuals practicing at the ranges continually draw newcomers to the ranges by guiding, befriending, and enlarging the community as it continues to support avid archers who have a love for the art of archery.